GCJ0310/Financial_Q-A_assistant_Ollama/Readme.md

 - ⚡ **Performance:** LLaMA2 works well but can be slower.
 For faster local inference, use phi:latest.
 - 📄 **Large files:** The app splits text into chunks for smooth processing.
 - 🔒 **Privacy:** Runs 100% locally — your data never leaves your machine.
+- 🔄 Feedback Learning: Future versions may adapt based on feedback history (analyzing 👎 patterns to improve prompts).

 **Planned improvements:**
 - Auto-summary of large reports